pin3da/Manual-Maratones-UTP/World Finals 2014/README.md

-Team Notebook used in the 2014 ACM-ICPC World Finals.
+Team reference used in the 2014 ACM-ICPC World Finals.
 UTP - Ox7DD team.

 ### How to compile

-  pdflatex main.pdf
+    pdflatex main.tex

 ______